The blow-up of a singularity at the module of derivations

-This gives rise to a new framework where one investigates whether such blow-ups can provide resolution of singularities.
+This gives rise to a new framework where one investigates whether such blow-ups can provide a resolution of singularities.
 It is important to remark that our main problem is related to the Zariski-Lipman conjecture: Let $X$ be a variety over a perfect field $k$ of any characteristic.
 The conjecture claims that if $\mathrm{Der}_{\CC}(\Ss{X})$ is free, then $X$ is necessarily smooth.
-Notice that if there is a counterexample of the Zariski-Lipman conjecture, then the previous question will be false.
+Notice that if there is a counterexample to the Zariski-Lipman conjecture, then the answer to the previous question is negative.

-Our first result is an Nobile-like theorem (see Theorem \ref{Th:Nobile}): \begin{theorem*} Let $k$ be a perfect field and $X$ be an irreducible algebraic normal variety over $k$.
+Our first result is a Nobile-like theorem (see Theorem \ref{Th:Nobile}): \begin{theorem*} Let $k$ be a perfect field and $X$ be an irreducible algebraic normal variety over $k$.
 Let

 be the blow-up of $X$ at the module $\Ders(\Ss{X})$.
 Assume that the Zariski-Lipman conjecture holds.
-If the blow-up morphism $f$ is an isomorphism, then $X$ is not singular. \end{theorem*}
+If the blow-up morphism $f$ is an isomorphism, then $X$ is non-singular. \end{theorem*}

-Our main result is an affirmative answer for the case of complex analytic log-canonical surface singularities: \begin{theorem*} Let $(X,x)$ be a complex analytic log-canonical surface singularity.
-Let $\pi \colon \Rs \to X$ be the minimal resolution.
-A finite sequence of blow-ups along $\Ders(\Ss{X})$ resolves the singularities of $X$. \end{theorem*} Since any log-canonical surface singularity is either rational, simple elliptic, or cusp (see, e.g., \cite[Example 6.3.33(d)]{NeBook}), the proof proceeds case by case.
-The guiding idea is the McKay correspondence for these singularities.
-The principal obstruction to generalising our result beyond the log-canonical setting is the lack of control on the behaviour of the module of derivations under pullback along blow-ups.